Montegrappa's Most Legendary Pens (And Who Wrote With Them)

 Used by: Collectors & creatives worldwide

-The Fortuna Skull merges the modern with the memento mori.
-Adorned with laser-etched skull patterns or actual carved skulls, it celebrates impermanence and individuality.
+Fortuna Skull combines modernity with memento mori .
+Adorned with laser-engraved skulls or actual sculpted skull elements, it celebrates both transience and individuality.

-Popular among tattoo artists, musicians, and nonconformists, this pen shows how Montegrappa bridges luxury and subculture — without compromise.
+Popular with tattoo artists, musicians and non-conformists, this pen shows how Montegrappa combines luxury with subculture — without compromise.

 6. Montegrappa Gladiator

-Part of the brand's Icons collection, the Gladiator features armor-inspired metal overlays, weapon engravings, and a bold stance.
-It represents strength, conflict, and tradition.
+Part of the brand's Icons collection, the Gladiator features a design inspired by armor, weapon motifs and a powerful stance, representing strength, conflict and tradition.

-It's not tied to one figure — it's for anyone who sees writing as an act of will.
-A collectible piece that turns history into ink.
+It is not tied to a single person — it is for everyone who sees writing as an act of will.
+A collector's item that turns history into ink.

-What unites these pens isn't just craftsmanship — it's character.
+What unites these pens is not just craftsmanship — it's character.

-Each one is designed to evoke emotion, provoke thought, and become part of a bigger story.
+Each one is created to arouse emotions, provoke thoughts and become part of a larger story.